 The threshold limit for service providers would continue to be INR 20 lakh and INR 10 lakh in case of Special

 Composition Scheme Extended to Service Providers

-As per what we had predicted in our previous blog, a decision was taken at the 32nd GST Council meeting to extend the composition scheme to service producers belonging to the informal sector with a turnover of up to INR 50 lakhs.
+A decision was taken at the 32nd GST Council meeting to extend the composition scheme to service producers belonging to the informal sector with a turnover of up to INR 50 lakhs.
 All service providers opting for this scheme will be liable to pay GST at a flat rate of 6%.

 Composition Scheme Changes

 The GST Council decided to increase the limit of annual turnover for composition scheme to INR 1.5 crore effective from 1st April 2019.
 However, special category states will need to decide, within one week, about the composition limit in their respective States.